k8snetworkplumbingwg/bond-cni/README.md

 - linksInContainer(boolean, optional): specifies if slave links are in container to start.
 Default is false i.e. look for interfaces on host before bonding.
 - links (dictionary, required): master interface names
 - ipam (dictionary, required): IPAM configuration to be used for this network
+- allSlavesActive (int, optional): specifies that duplicate frames received on inactive ports should be dropped (0) or delivered (1).
+Default is 0.

 ## Usage